 Horrington House Pre-school opened in 1993.
 It is a committee run pre-school situated within Horrington Primary School.
-It operates from a play room, and children have access to toilet and kitchen facilities, a fully enclosed outside play area and occasional use of the school gym.
+It operates from a play room, and children have access to a toilet and kitchen facilities, a fully enclosed outside play area and occasional use of the school gym.
 A maximum of 10 children may attend at any one time.
 The group is open each weekday from 09.00 to 11.30 term time only.

 There are currently 17 children on roll.
 Of these 16 receive funding for nursery education.
-Children come from The Horringtons, Wells and surrounding villages.
+Children come from The Horringtons, the city of Wells and surrounding villages.
 The group currently supports children who have a learning difficulty.

 The pre-school employs five members of staff, four of whom hold a relevant qualification and one is currently on a training programme.
-The group receives support from the local authority.